 - Tablet: 7 inches and above

 You should go for a size between 5 inches to 6 inches.
-Bigger phones are preferable only for gaming enthusiasts or people who frequently watch movies.
-And you should avoid phones below 4.7 inch as they are too small.
+Bigger phones are preferable only for gaming enthusiasts or people who frequently watch videos and movies.
+And you should avoid phones below 4.7 inch as they are too small to operate.

 11. Launch date: It is important to know when the particular model you have shortlisted was launched.
-If the model is old, it is most probable it may be having a low specification which will soon be outdated.
-So you have to always select a model which is a more recent one and not more than 6 months old.
+If the model is old, it is most probable it may be having a older specifications which will soon be outdated.
+So you have to always select a model which is a more recent one and not more than 6-8 months old.

 12. Updates: All big brands provide regular updates for their models.
 While Chinese brands and local smaller companies fail to provide updates which is a very big disadvantage.

-If you are buying an Android phone, you should check which version you are being provided by that brand – Lollypop, Marshmellow or Naugat?
+If you are buying an Android phone, you should check which version you are being provided by that brand – Marshmellow or Naugat or Oreo?

 While some other features like WiFi, Bluetooth, NFC, 4G LTE support, GPS, hotspot, etc have become a standard feature in all smartphones and hence you need not check these at all.
 The glass protection is also important.
 Most companies use glasses that are toughened and scratch resistant.
 They are scratchproof and break only on severe falls.